aiswaryavs58-code/Online-Retail-Sales-Data-Analysis/README.md

 After removing incorrect and duplicate records, the analysis became more accurate and trustworthy.

-🛠️ Tools and Technologies (Explained Simply)
+# 🛠️ Tools and Technologies

 Python – Used to work with and analyze data